EzheZhezhe/Jupyter_refactoring/README.md

-# simple-Jupyter-refactoring
+# simple-jupyter-notebooks-refactoring

-Code to support a first blog post about Jupyter notebooks refactoring
+Code to support the first blog post about Jupyter notebooks refactoring